kagisearch/llm-chess-puzzles/README.md

 python llmchess.py
 ```

+This will assume you have OpenAI, Mistral and Anthropic API keys set in the environment, per [pyllms](https://github.com/kagisearch/pyllms) instructions.

-The output will contain the index of the puzzle that is solved together with current score information:
+The output will contain the index and ELO of the puzzle that is solved together with current score information:
 ```
 Puzzle 505 (1556) solved.
 Try it: https://lichess.org/odoNOk41/black#49 Score: -351 Elo: 818 adjusted:243
 Puzzle 708 (1561) solved.
 Try it: https://lichess.org/xC286h6k/black#33 Score: -493 Elo: 813 adjusted:241
 ```

-This will assume you have OpenAI, Mistral and Anthropic API keys set in the environment, per [pyllms](https://github.com/kagisearch/pyllms) instructions.

 Repository contains 1000 chess puzzles used to reproduce the above results.
 Puzzles are sourced at random from the [Lichess puzzle database](https://database.lichess.org/#puzzles).
 There is code available to create a different sample.